 However, sometimes it can also imply a satisfying kind of tiredness, like after a good workout. - Can “exhausting” describe both physical and mental experiences?

-Yes, “exhausting” can refer to anything—physical labor, emotional stress, or even social events—that drains your energy. - Is “exhausting” commonly used in everyday speech?
+Yes.
+“Exhausting” can refer to anything—physical labor, emotional stress, or even social events—that drains your energy. - Is “exhausting” commonly used in everyday speech?

 Absolutely.
 It’s a very common way to describe any situation that leaves you feeling worn out. - How is “exhausting” different from “tired”?

 “Tired” is a general feeling of needing rest, while “exhausting” emphasizes that something is causing you to reach a state of total fatigue or depletion.
+For the state itself, you can also compare with fatigued meaning definition synonyms and antonyms.